willc43979/WebDev_Project_OtakuHaven/README.md

 # WebDev_Project_OtakuHaven

-Anime Merchandise Community Forum
-Overview

-The Anime Merchandise Community Forum is a project aimed at merging an anime product store with an engaging community space.
+Otaku Haven is a project aimed at merging an anime product store with an engaging community space.
 It provides users with a platform to shop for anime merchandise, engage in forum-style conversations, and explore new series through a random anime suggestion generator.

 Features